vippsas/vipps-developers/postman-guide.md

 ## Insert values

 Click `Edit`and paste in values for each variable.
+Make sure the values are pasted into both INITIAL VALUE and CURRENT VALUE.

 Some variables will be set/updated automatically throughout the calls.

 Read the documentation to find out which [variables](https://github.com/vippsas/vipps-developers/blob/master/vipps-developer-portal-getting-started.md#step-3) that must be set manually.